JuliaQUBO/QUBOTools.jl/docs/src/manual.md

 using QUBOTools
 ```

+By loading the package with an `using` statement, only a few constants will be dumped in the namespace, mostly model types.

 ## Mathematical Formulation
-The conventions adopted by `QUBOTools.jl` are built over models of the form
+The conventions adopted by _QUBOTools_ are built over models of the form

 ```math
 \begin{array}{rl}